coder-mike/microvium/doc/supported-language.md

  - `throw`, `try`, and `catch` (but not `finally`)
  - `Reflect.ownKeys` (enumerate the keys of an object)
  - `Uint8Array` as a lightweight buffer type
+ - Some `class` features: class declarations, constructors and methods.
  - See also [supported builtins](./supported-builtins.md)

 ## NOT Supported